Dates: June 4 – June 18, 2019

 In Matsuyama we ate udon in the local style and visited the castle first built in the 1600’s.
 The wooden castles and pagodas in Japan are beautifully constructed with lots of joinery tricks to avoid the use of nails but they have a propensity to burn down in lightning strikes.

-The coastal waters of near Matsuyama are the brilliant blue you expect in the Caribbean and dotted with islands.
+The coastal waters of Matsuyama are dotted with islands and are a brilliant blue that wouldn’t be out of place in the Caribbean.
 We skipped examining the map to instead just freestyle as near the water as we could.
 For most of our time on Shikoku, a west breeze pushed us east to Tokushima and the ferry to the island of Honshu.
-These coastal roads usually have a wide sidewalk for cyclist and pedestrian use but frustratingly they will start and end without warning so we were continually jumping on and off the road.
+These coastal roads usually have a wide sidewalk for cyclist and pedestrian use but inexplicably they will start and end without warning so we were continually jumping on and off the road.
 During on-road sections, a steely nerve is required as the trucks barrel past.